A Roadmap for Launching Campus-Wide Access: Purdue University Northwest

 Exciting Results

 The program launched in Fall 2023 with 85% of our students participating.
-We’re looking forward to that number going up, but considering that this program is the first of its kind in our region, this outcome surpassed our expectations.
+Considering that this program is the first of its kind in our region, this outcome surpassed our expectations.
+We look forward to that number going up.
 The average savings per student is $600 per year.
-We’re excited by these early results and recently distributed another round of surveys, one targeting the students who opted out, to identify ways to improve going forward.
+We’re excited by these early results and we continue to get feedback.
+For example, by surveying the students who opted out, we can identify barriers and ways to improve going forward.

 We’re working with the bursar’s office, registrar procurement, and within our finance and business services office to learn from the Fall implementation.
 Currently, some state aid cannot be used to pay for the program, and we continue to navigate the requirements of some scholarships as well.
 Doing this behind-the-scenes work will make things easier in the spring.

 The program has opened up other opportunities to impact student success as well.
-As the method of delivery for our Equitable Access program is primarily digital, we considered reimagining the space in the campus store previously designated for textbooks.
-While keeping some items available, we decided to move the store into a smaller space and have repurposed the 8,000 sq ft for a new multimedia studio for students.
+As the method of delivery for our Campus-wide Access program is primarily digital, we began to reimagine the space in the campus store previously used for textbooks.
+While we do keep some print and other types of items in stock, we decided to move the store into a smaller space.
+We’ve now repurposed 8,000 sq ft for students with a new multimedia studio.

 Measuring Future Success

 Moving into the next semester and beyond, we are committed to continuing to track the outcomes of this program and to assess how it has impacted our students at PNW.
-We hope to show a correlation between their participation in EA and their success rate in the classroom.
+We hope to show a correlation between their participation in Campus-wide Access and their success in the classroom.

 Our tracking will measure four major areas of data:

-4. Relative proportion of digital material adopted by the faculty.
-If they are increasingly confident this model is better for their students and better for their method of teaching, we will see an increased percentage of involvement which should, in turn, reduce costs even further.
+- Relative proportion of digital material adopted by the faculty.
+We anticipate an increase in which should, in turn, reduce costs even further.

-We want to continue to remove the obstacles placed in front of our students, and provide support wherever possible, to offer a clear path to degree attainment.
+We want to continue to remove obstacles and challenges students encounter, and provide support wherever possible, to clear their path to degree attainment.
 I’d love to get to the point where the price for Access materials is zero—where we can absorb the cost entirely into the composite fee structures we already have in place.
 In my opinion, that would be a perfect outcome.

-Learn more about how Inclusive and Equitable Access programs improve affordability, convenience, and student outcomes.
+Learn more about how Campus-wide and Course-by-Course Access programs improve affordability, convenience, and student outcomes.